Knob Hill Barn 1892

 Call (660) 460-5071 or email KnobHillWeddings@gmail.com

 We will be more than happy to explain and answer any questions.
-Also we can give you their vets or farriers telephone numbers.
+We can give you their vets or farriers telephone numbers.
 We take concerns very seriously because we take full responsibility for the care of our animals.
 They are our family!